robchendev/Guitardex_old/src/t/1-31/10-tap-harmonic/tap-harmonic.md

 It is easier to produce a note by flicking the string down to make contact with the <span class="tt" data-tip="the metal strips on your fretboard">fret wire</span> itself, but it also produces a 'click' sound.

-Your finger does not follow through with the string to push it down to the fret wire and after flicking it, and must immediately bounce back to not mute the string as it returns to it's original position.
+Your finger does not follow through with the string to push it down to the fret wire and after flicking it, and must immediately bounce back to not <span class="tt" data-tip="stop the strings from ringing">mute</span> the string as it returns to it's original position.

 #### Common Harmonic Frets

 For your reference.
-The parentheses () show the intervals of the harmonic note when compared to the open string or the fretted note.
+The parentheses () show the <span class="tt" data-tip="distance in pitch between two notes">intervals</span> of the harmonic note when compared to the open string or the fretted note.

 - 1/2 = <12> (Octave)
 - 1/3 = <7> <19> (Octave + 5th)